JWLA Kathy Para

 Help provide access to justice in our community by donating to the Jacksonville Women Lawyers Association (JWLA) Kathy Para Student Internship Fund at Jacksonville Area Legal Aid (JALA)!

 JWLA’s mission is to actively promote gender equality in the legal profession, judiciary, and community at large.
 Through the creation and funding of this internship, JWLA seeks to promote access to justice, provide substantive legal experience for JWLA’s student membership, and foster a lifelong dedication to pro bono.
-This internship offers critical legal experience for a law student, while also providing needed legal services in our local community.
-This internship will fund at least one paid part-time position for a law student intern each summer to do the important work of JALA.
+This internship offers critical legal experience for a student, while also providing needed legal services in our local community.
+This internship will fund at least one paid part-time intern position for a law student, law school applicant, or undergraduate student considering law school each summer to do the important work of JALA.

 Every $10 donated funds 1 hour of student time!